EMERGING MARKETS-Latam stocks jump but gains seen vulnerable

 Weak volumes in recent sessions have highlighted a lack of investor conviction.

-Preferred shares of state-controlled oil company Petrobras (PETR4.SA) added 2.09 percent as the company's common stock (PETR3.SA) moved up 1.49 percent.
+Preferred shares of state-controlled oil company Petrobras (PETR4.SA) added 2.6 percent, leading gains, as the company's common stock (PETR3.SA) moved up 2.04 percent.

 Mining company Vale (VALE5.SA), the world's largest